How are you different than other similar services?

 Depending on the student, my service can still offer benefits to students who have formulated specific plans.

-- Threshold question: IU and Purdue have become more selective in their admissions.
-Does the student have the grades and scores to get admitted?
+- Although IU no longer requires SAT/ACT scores for general admission, they still require them for Direct Admit to some programs and scholarships; Purdue still requires test scores from all students.
 In particular, the IU Kelley School of Business and the Purdue School of Engineering both require SAT scores in the 1400 range (ACT 30) for Direct Admission.
-The IU Informatics School requires 1300 range (ACT 28).
+The IU Luddy School of Informatics requires 1310 range (ACT 28).

 - IU offers automatic scholarships based upon SAT/ACT scores and GPA, and Purdue offers scholarships for which a major selection factor is ACT/SAT score.
 Raising SAT/ACT scores can increase the likelihood of scholarships valued at up to $8,000/year (IU) and $10,000/year (Purdue).
 Both schools also offer very selective full scholarships.